LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

 generates an associated .html file together with a relevant directory `docs` or `public` with directory `site_libs` and file `.nojekyll`.

+### Only files with extension .rmd or .Rmd are allowed

+This is a behaviour of package `workflowr` that is inherited by package `workflowrsubdirs`.
+It’s required that original (source) files for rendering to .html files will have extension .rmd or .Rmd.
+If the file extension is e.g. .RMD then rendering will fail with error "Error: Invalid input for argument files".

 ## Package functions